Robot

-The term comes from a Slavic root, robot-, with meanings associated with labor.
-The word "robot" was first used to denote a fictional humanoid in a 1920 Czech-language play R.U.R.
-(Rossumovi Univerzální Roboti – Rossum's Universal Robots) by Karel Čapek, though it was Karel's brother Josef Čapek who was the word's true inventor.
-Electronics evolved into the driving force of development with the advent of the first electronic autonomous robots created by William Grey Walter in Bristol, England, in 1948, as well as Computer Numerical Control (CNC) machine tools in the late 1940s by John T. Parsons and Frank L. Stulen.
+Electronics evolved into the driving force of development with the advent of the first electronic autonomous robots created by William Grey Walter in Bristol, England, in 1948, as well as computer numerical control (CNC) machine tools in the late 1940s by John T. Parsons and Frank L. Stulen.

 The first commercial, digital and programmable robot was built by George Devol in 1954 and was named the Unimate.
 It was sold to General Motors in 1961, where it was used to lift pieces of hot metal from die casting machines at the Inland Fisher Guide Plant in the West Trenton section of Ewing Township, New Jersey.

 Robots have replaced humans in performing repetitive and dangerous tasks which humans prefer not to do, or are unable to do because of size limitations, or which take place in extreme environments such as outer space or the bottom of the sea.
 There are concerns about the increasing use of robots and their role in society.
 Robots are blamed for rising technological unemployment as they replace workers in increasing number of functions.
 The use of robots in military combat raises ethical concerns.
 The possibilities of robot autonomy and potential repercussions have been addressed in fiction and may be a realistic concern in the future.

+Etymology

+The term robot came from the Czech language in 1923.
+The word was coined by Czech author Karel Capek, first used in his play R.U.R. (translated as Rossum's Universal Robots).
+The term comes from the Czech word robotník ('forced worker'), from robota 'forced labor, compulsory service, drudgery,' from robotiti 'to work, drudge', from an Old Czech source akin to Old Church Slavonic rabota (работа) 'servitude,' from rabu 'slave'.
+From Old Slavic *orbu-, from PIE orbh- 'pass from one status to another'.

 Summary

-iCub is physically anthropomorphic; it looks like a human.